Drayden Van Dyke: Breeders Cup

 As a Breeders' Cup Challenge competitor, Van Dyke qualified for the 2015 Breeders' Cup by winning the Rodeo Drive Stakes.
 Van Dyke additionally qualified for the 2017 Breeders' Cup by winning the Awesome Again Stakes and the 2018 Breeders' Cup with his win at the Pat O'Brien Stakes.
 His 2021 win at the Pat O'Brien Stakes allowed Van Dyke to qualify for the 2021 Breeders' Cup.

 At the Breeders' Cup in the Filly & Mare Turf, Van Dyke was fifth in 2015.
 His highest finish after his three races in 2017 was third place in the Filly & Mare Turf.
 In 2018, Van Dyke won the Turf Sprint event with Stormy Liberal.
 During his seven other Breeders' Cup races at the 2018 edition, Van Dyke was also second in the Mile division.
 As a competitor at the 2019 Breeders' Cup in five events, Van Dyke's highest result was eighth place in the Filly & Mare Sprint race.
 During the 2021 event, Van Dyke was runner-up in the Dirt Mile.

+Suspensions

+The California Horse Racing Board imposed upon Van Dyke a three racing days suspension and a $15,600 fine for a riding crop violation on winner Soul of an Angel in the Breeders' Cup Filly & Mare Sprint.